databio/LOLAweb/apps/LOLAweb/about.md

 **mesenchymal_DHS.bed**.
 This example set is derived from ENCODE DNase hypersensitivity data.
-It was derived by taking DNase hypersensitive sites with high scores in mesenchymal cell types and low scores in all other cell types
+It was derived by taking DNase hypersensitive sites with high scores in mesenchymal cell types and low scores in all other cell types.

 --------------------------------------------------------------------------------